-1. How soon may an Foreign National student begin working on campus?
+1. How soon may an International student begin working on campus?

-2. How many hours per week can I work on campus as an Foreign National student?
+2. How many hours per week can I work on campus as an International student?

 During the school sessions of Fall and Spring semesters, if you are maintaining valid status and activated in SEVIS you may work on campus for a maximum of 20 hours per week, inclusive of all jobs combined (i.e., University, Dining Services, Bookstore, etc.).
 During official school holidays and summer break, if you are maintaining valid status you may work a maximum of 28 hours per week for the University.
 See below for available dates.